-Chairman of the Board, President and Chief Executive Officer, CBS Corporation
+Chairman and CEO, CBS Corporation

 By distinguishing CBS as a producer and seller of world-class content across all mediums, Moonves has helped CBS Corporation grow in value, revenue and market share while identifying and developing key new revenue streams for future growth.